RathGate/F1-Data/README.md

-# Projet-Web
+# F1 Data

 ![Landing page of the website](https://i.postimg.cc/4yLXQK5Z/1.png)

 ## About

-Project submitted for a front-end course, realised by [Malcom Kojok Tarraf ](https://github.com/KhaledTarraf) and [Marianne Corbel](https://github.com/RathGate).
+Project submitted for a front-end course, realised by [Malcom Kojok Tarraf](https://github.com/KhaledTarraf) and [RathGate](https://github.com/RathGate).
 As it is something that interests us both, we decided to work on our own version of the [Formula 1 Official Website](https://www.formula1.com/), displaying the content and data we, as casual F1 fans, would like to easily find before and after the races.

 Technical documentation: [HERE (GDrive)](https://docs.google.com/document/d/1RphHnO_cOwu32hdEOIRDSWFri1YW21bF1sdot0vsidE/edit?usp=share_link)